Overview

 Local settlements execute all asset transfers atomically on a single blockchain.
 Learn when to use local settlements and how the approval workflow operates.

 Local settlements handle multi-party asset exchanges where every asset exists on the same blockchain.
-The settlement contract escrows sender assets during approval, then executes every flow in one transaction after all required sender approvals are in place.
+The settlement contract escrows each sender's assets during approval, then executes all flows in one transaction once every required sender approves.

 When to use local settlements